lane711/sonicjs/README.md

 Note: you don't need to use any database for local development, Loopback is configured to use a file based database (just json files).

-##Debugging
+## Debugging

-1. From VS Code Extension, install the Debugger for Chrome extension
+1. From VS Code, install the standard debugger for Chrome extension
+1. Hit "Play"

 ## Automated Browser Testing
 `node e2e/content-types.ts`

-## Sponsers
+## Sponsors

 This Project is supported by [Surge](https://www.surgeforward.com/)